dgrdevops/scores/README.md

 - flask-app deployed in terraform inside EKS cluster demonstrating routed requsts
 - deployed appropriate permissions to display all running pods in kube-system namespace
 - application record created in Route53 by external-dns controller
-- ingress alb created by aws-load-balancer controller
+- ingress alb with SSL certificate created by aws-load-balancer controller

 ## Github workflows